Woolverine94/biniou/README.md

     - for GNU/Linux : at least 20GB for installation without models.
     - for Windows : at least 30GB for installation without models.
     - for macOS : at least ??GB for installation without models.
-  - Storage type : SSD (HDD has not been tested)
+  - Storage type : SSD (HDD has not been tested, feedback welcomed !)
   - Internet access (required only for installation) : unlimited bandwith optical fiber internet access

 * **Recommended hardware :**